ac3065/Grouproject/README.md

-# About Page is currently we are styling. we halted it for further development and well come back soon after major development of the project.
+# About Page is currently we are styling. we halted its styling for further major development.
+We'll come back soon after completing major development of the project.